CIS700-Procedural-Graphics/Final-Project/README.md

     * Added a finish cell cube, or else a new player of the game doesn't know where the finish line is.
 Realized that the Depth First Search and Gaussian Distribution function level generator still does not work quite as expected.
 Now the level generator tends to go in a snake path, toward the center of the grid, then toward the edge, then toward the center again.
 Added a "throughput" that starts off as 1.0 and slowly decreases to 0.0 the more often the generator walks straight.
 This makes the paths generated more twisty and complicated.
 Added animation so that, to the player, it makes sense how the cube is flipping.
 Used a gain function to make the animation more realistic and lively.
 Added sound effects so that when the cube impacts on the ground, there is a "thump," and also added dream-like background music.
 Used raytracing so that the user no longer has to use arrow keys to move the cube.
 Instead, the user can use his or her mouse to select the grid cell to move to.
 Used cosine waves to procedurally generate the color for each level.

   - ### Final Tweaks
     * Changed the color of the raymarching grid cell selection depending if it is a movable grid cell or not.
 Realized that the game is too easy because the player can always move back if he makes a mistake, and there is no game over case.
 Made it so that once the user steps off a grid cell, the grid cell falls into an abyss.
 No more take-back-sies.
 If the user is stuck, he or she must take his or her own life by jumping into the abyss.
 Then it is game over.
 Added a start menu and game over screen so that there actually is a clear/definite start and end to the game.
-Made it so that not only does the grid dimension increase as the levels get harder, but also adjusted the throughput value so that the level generated paths are more windy as the levels get harder.
+Made it so that not only does the grid dimension increase as the levels get harder, but also adjusted the throughput value so that the level generated paths are more twisty as the levels get harder.
 Changed the camera from orthographic to perspective in order to give depth to the grid cells falling.

 ## Final Report